TortoiseSVN's Settings

 Auto-close if no errors always closes the dialog even if there were conflicts.
 The only condition that keeps the dialog open is an error condition, which occurs when Subversion is unable to complete the task.
 For example, an update fails because the server is inaccessible, or a commit fails because the working copy is out-of-date.

-Use URL of WC as the default "From:" URL
+Use URL of WC as the default From: URL

 In the merge dialog, the default behaviour is for the From: URL to be remembered between merges.
 However, some people like to perform merges from many different points in their hierarchy, and find it easier to start out with the URL of the current working copy.
 This can then be edited to refer to a parallel path on another branch.